iov-one/docs/docs/iov-name-service/clients/00-iov-core.md

 ```

 Now we have access to our iov terminal session.
 > *You will see a list of functions that are available to use.
-They are grouped by package and export some of iov-core functionality*
+They are grouped by package and export some of IOV Core functionality*

 ## Initial Configuration